Skip to content

 Portfolio constituents and real-time performance tracking

-We have selected the appropriate factor/factor model and tested our strategy.
+We have selected the appropriate factor/model and tested our strategy.
 Now we come to the most important part, we want to know what our ideal investment portfolio should look like.

 Portfolio constituents – stock selection and display of performance